Search

 Less than three hours

-If your layover is shorter than three hours, it's likely best to stay put at the airport, as you won't have much time to do anything outside the airport.
-There are no lounges, so you'll be limited to dining and shopping at the handful of businesses within the terminal.
-There is free WiFi, though, so you can download a book to an e-reader or stream your favorite show to pass the time.
+If your layover is shorter than three hours, it’s best to stay put at the airport - you won’t have much time for anything outside.
+Sanford doesn’t have lounges, so you’re limited to dining and shopping at the handful of businesses within the terminal.
+The free WiFi is your friend here: download a book to an e-reader or stream your favorite show to pass the time.

 Three to six hours

 With three to six hours, you can visit local Sanford attractions.
-Visit the Central Florida Zoo and Botanical Gardens, go for a hike at Spring Hammock Preserve or visit downtown Sanford for restaurants, shops and a waterfront promenade.
-St. Johns River Steak and Seafood is located lakeside on a pier if you'd like to have a meal with a view.
+Visit the Central Florida Zoo and Botanical Gardens, which is nearby, or stretch your legs with a walk at Spring Hammock Preserve.
+Downtown Sanford is also a great option, with a charming waterfront, shops, and restaurants.
+For a meal with a view, check out St. Johns River Steak and Seafood.

 More than six hours